 To get us in the Bike to Wherever Day spirit, we wanted to highlight someone who inspires folks to ride a bike and promotes the joy and fun of riding a bike in their community.
-Meet Lydia Francis, our Bike Champion of the Year.
-We hope her story encourages you to ride to wherever is special to you on May 21 for Bike to Wherever Day and get others out there with you!
+Meet Paul Valdez, our Bike Champion of the Year.
+We hope his story encourages you to ride to wherever is special to you on May 20 for Bike to Wherever Day and get others out there with you!

 Tell us about yourself and how biking is part of your life here in the Bay.

 I am a native of the Bay Area, born in Oakland, and have lived in San Francisco for the last 32 years.
 For the last 15 years, I have been a proud resident of the Mission District.
 The bicycle has allowed the peaceful freedom to navigate our incredible city.
 Biking is my “everyday,” as it is my means to get to work, do shopping, run errands, be with friends, and visit and support our local small businesses in the different neighborhoods that characterize our remarkable city.

 Where’s your favorite place to bike in the city?

 There are so many special places in San Francisco.
 However, my favorite place to bike to is historic Sutro Heights Park.
 It’s a place where not only are you at an elevation for bird flight, but you have a stunning view of a lovely vista of Golden Gate Park with the Murphy and Dutch Windmills peeking up from a canopy of trees.
 It is married to Ocean Beach and the most outstanding “teacher” of them all, Mother Pacific.
 For me, it’s a place that sparks a historical imagination of what used to be there, and a meditative place of contemplation.
 Ending a bike ride there is epic and brings me to a centered space of calm.
 I have a tradition of riding there on the first day of the year, January 1.

 How do you bring the joy of biking to your community?